aeon-toolkit/aeon/docs/getting_started.md

 ### Transformers for Collections of Time Series

-The `aeon.transformations.collections` module contains a range of transformers for collections of time series.
+The `aeon.transformations.collection` module contains a range of transformers for collections of time series.
 These do not allow for single series input, treat 2D input types as a collection of univariate series, and have no restrictions on the datatype of output.